Office Phone: (540) 432-4223

 Office Location: LA 004

-Ryan Keebaugh (b.
-1980) is a composer and conductor residing in Virginia.
-Ryan’s work in recent years has explored a fusion of natural sonic environments with spectral and monochromatic textures influenced by his interests in the environment, visual art, and spirituality.
-His work is saturated by themes of stillness, drone, atmosphere, minimalism, and nature and has been described as "innovative and hauntingly beautiful” by The Washington Post.
-Ryan’s works have been performed throughout the United States and Canada by world class musicians and ensembles including the Shenandoah Conservatory Cantus Singers, Anne Epperly, flutist; Diane Phoenix-Neal, violist; Musica Harmonia, Eastern Mennonite University Emulate Chamber Ensemble, Western Michigan University Chorale, the University of South Florida Chamber Singers, Fresno State Concert Choir, the Ethos Collective, Sarah Maines, mezzo-soprano; Sesquisharp Productions, the Great Noise Ensemble, members of the National Symphony Orchestra, the Baltimore Symphony Orchestra, The Catholic University of America Orchestra and Chorus, Scot Hawkins, pianist; Winchester Musica Viva, and the Bridgewater College Alumni Choir.
-Ryan has participated in the Aspen Composers’ Conference, the Capital Fringe Festival, the Interlochen Summer Music Festival, and has held residencies at Wildacres Artist Colony, Factory 449 Theatre Collective, Winchester Musica Viva, and the Composers & Schools in Concert (CSIC).
+Ryan Keebaugh’s “innovative and hauntingly beautiful” music has established him as a prominent composer of his generation.
+Praised for its “gorgeous canvases of heart-wrenching sound,” his music has been heard in venues throughout the United States, Canada, and Europe, by world class musicians and ensembles including the Shenandoah Conservatory Cantus Singers, Anne Epperly, flutist; Diane Phoenix-Neal, violist; Musica Harmonia, Eastern Mennonite University Emulate Chamber Ensemble, Western Michigan University Chorale, the University of South Florida Chamber Singers, Holly Roadfeldt, pianist; Fresno State Concert Choir, the Ethos Collective, Sesquisharp Productions, the Great Noise Ensemble, members of the National Symphony Orchestra, the Baltimore Symphony Orchestra, The Catholic University of America Orchestra and Chorus, and Winchester Musica Viva.
+Ryan has participated in the Aspen Composers’ Conference, the Capital Fringe Festival, the Interlochen Summer Music Festival, and has held residencies at Wildacres Artist Colony, Factory 449 Theatre Collective, and the Composers & Schools in Concert (CSIC).
 He has received awards and recognition from ASCAP, the American Prize for Choral Composition, and the Virginia Music Educators Association.